wernerglinka/gatsby-starter-mdx-square1/README.md

 Renders a video in a page section.
 Upon clicking the thumbnail the video is played either in situ or in a modal.

 - video playback type is determined by the boolean `isModal`

+### CTA Banner

+Renders a full width banner with a single Call-to-Action.
+Includes a header, sub title and a link button